agenium-scale/nsimd/README.md

 $ ../nstools/bin/nstest -j20
 ```

-# Philosophy
+# Philosophy of NSIMD

-The library aims to provide a portable zero-cost abstraction over SIMD vendor
+Originally the library aimed at providing a portable zero-cost abstraction over
-intrinsics disregarding the underlying SIMD vector length.
+SIMD vendor intrinsics disregarding the underlying SIMD vector length.
+NSIMD
+will of course continue to wrap SIMD intrinsics from various vendors but
+more efforts will be put into writing NSIMD modules and improving the existing
+ones especially the SPMD module.

+## The SPMD paradigm

+It is our belief that SPMD is a good paradigm for writing vectorized code.
+It
+helps both the developer and the compiler writer.
+It forces the developers to
+better arrange its data ion memory more suited for vectorization.
+On the
+compiler side it is more simplier to write a "SPMD compiler" than a standard
+C/C++/Fortran compiler that tries to autovectorize some weird loop with data
+scattered all around the place.
+Our priority for our SPMD module are the
+following:

+- Add oneAPI/SYCL support.
+- Provide a richer API.
+- Provide cross-lane data transfer.
+- Provide a way to abstract shared memory.

+## Wrapping intrinsics in NSIMD core

 NSIMD was designed following as closely as possible the following guidelines: